latentdev/cst276srs00-latentdev/README.md

 - [ ] 9.
 Push your changes to your repository.
 - [ ] 10.
 Confirm your Pull Request changes are available on GitHub for this repository.

+Revisions
+- Uncommented hello world line.

+This ReadMe has been edited.

 If you want to contribute to this repository, email me a message and a Pull Request updating the instructions to make them clearer.

 Some steps may be added or omitted in future SRS's.